eaglewyng/RobotSoccer/robot/motion/src/motion/scripts/readme.md

 5. `s` stops all robot movement
 6. `c`causes the robot to go to the center
 7. `v` switches the cameras from "home" to "away" and vice versa

+###Param.py
+`Param.py` includes many important parameters that are used in other places in our code, including `RADIUS_ROBOT`, `HOME_GOAL`, and `WIDTH_FIELD`.
+Please make sure the variables are in the form you want them to be in before you use them, as some are in pixels and others are in meters.
+For reference, `Vektory` uses almost purely meter variables.

+Some refactoring should probably be done in `Vektory.py` and `Param.py` to make sure that changes in `Param.py` will change all applicable functions in `Vektory.py`, because in our rush to get our robot competing we probably introduced some variables in `Vektory.py` that did the exact things that others in `Param.py` did.
+I will try to change these if I can but right now our robot is now dismantled, I am moving to another state, and will not be able to test any code I write.
+Therefore, it might be better if you, the student reading this, did the refactoring so I don't break anything.

+#Contact
+If you have any questions about this code, please contact me at jarjar_robotsoccer THE_AT_SIGN eaglewyng.com and I'll try to help or get one of my team members who knows more about your problem to help.